Lanfa8/GoPacketSniffer/README.md

 # GoPacketSniffer

-This repository contains a simple packet sniffer written in Go (Golang), using the `gopacket` library.
-It's designed to capture and display TCP packets on a specified network interface.
+This repository contains a comprehensive packet sniffer written in Go (Golang), using the `gopacket` library.
+It's designed to capture and analyze various network protocols including IP, TCP, UDP, and ICMP packets on a specified network interface.

 ## Introduction

-The Go Packet Sniffer is a basic tool for network analysis, similar in concept to Wireshark, but much simpler.
-It captures TCP packets, displaying their source and destination ports, sequence numbers, and payloads (if readable as text).
+The Go Packet Sniffer is a network analysis tool, similar in concept to Wireshark, but focused on educational purposes and simplicity.
+It captures and analyzes packets from multiple protocols, displaying detailed information about each packet type.

+## Supported Protocols

+- **IP (IPv4 and IPv6)**: Source and destination IP addresses, TTL/Hop Limit, and IP version
+- **TCP**: Source and destination ports, sequence numbers, and payload content
+- **UDP**: Source and destination ports, packet size, and payload content
+- **ICMP (ICMPv4 and ICMPv6)**: Message type, code, and checksum

 ## Prerequisites